vlitzke/kitchenflies/DNAseq/3_mapping/README.md

 samtools stats ./PATH/TO/samplename_library-sort.bam > ./PATH/TO/samplename_library-sort.stats
 ```

-The following throws a bunch of errors:
+The following throws a bunch of errors, which might be due to its dependency with gnuplot (the internet suggests v5.2.7):
 plot-bamstats -p ./PATH/TO/samplename_bamStatOutput ./PATH/TO/samplename_library-sort.stats

 I also had to install Libjpeg Turbo (conda install -c conda-forge libjpeg-turbo) to make this work.